spustlik/SolutionEx/SolutionExtensions/overview.md

     * this process is attached to debugger from IDE
     * user should add breakpoint to his code, or call `Debugger.Break()`
 * Launcher
-    * execute extension in separate process - for debugging (or to allow reload assembly in future)
+    * execute extension in separate process - for debugging (or to allow reload assembly in future, and allow debugging)
     * Merged using ILMerge to one exe because referenced dlls are incompatible with vsix
     * merged exe is copied to lib folder and copyied with project
     * some classes from package are linked, not referenced
-    * how to add exe to vsix?
 * extension assembly
     * cannot be reloaded, so it is using copy dll to new path, change of assembly name (using Mono.Cecil)
     * it will not work if it is using some other re-compiled assembly